Oxford High School reopening nearly 2 months after shooting

 OXFORD, Mich.
-(AP) — The Michigan high school where four students were fatally shot in late November will reopen Monday for the first time since the attack.
+(AP) — The Michigan high school where four students were fatally shot in late November will reopen Monday for the first time since the attack with the school’s principal declaring that “we are reclaiming our high school back.”

 Oxford High School students have been attending classes at other buildings since Jan.
 10.